 Random 'Phrase' Generator Short Story Part 1: My Cup of Tea

-It's that time again for another Random Generator Short Story...
-Phrase edition!
-I couldn't decide if I wanted to stick with only sentences and/or words when writing these stories, but once I saw the random phrase for this month I knew I just had to use it!
+It's that time again for another Random Generator Short Story... phrase edition!
+I couldn't decide if I wanted to stick with only sentences and/or words when writing these stories, but once I saw the random phrase for this month I knew I had to use it!

 This time around, I was able to use the phrase for the title along with inserting it into the story which I find to be even better.
 Even though yesterday was Valentine's Day I felt I had to write an inspired love story.
 I hope you enjoy it!
 If so, please leave a comment below!

 MY CUP OF TEA